CarpenterBug/AgileStyleGuide/README.md

 1. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 Source: [Agile Manifesto](https://agilemanifesto.org/)

+## Scrum
+Scrum is a lightweight framework that helps people, teams and organizations generate value through adaptive solutions for complex problems.

+In a nutshell, Scrum requires a Scrum Master to foster an environment where:

+- A Product Owner orders the work for a complex problem into a Product Backlog.
+- The Scrum Team turns a selection of the work into an Increment of value during a Sprint.
+- The Scrum Team and its stakeholders inspect the results and adjust for the next Sprint.
+- *Repeat*